 Furnishings are simple and comfortable and there is a light and airy feel to the house.
 A balcony looks over the garden and down to the village.
 The extensive and secluded private garden is ideal for relaxing, sunbathing, and enjoying the swimming pool.
 (The pool isn't heated and is normally available for use between mid/late May and late September/early October.)

-The property is set in a hectare (two and a half acres) of grounds, with open grassy areas, mature trees, and an outdoor dining area.
+The property is set in a hectare (two and a half acres) of grounds, with open grassy areas, mature trees, and an outdoor dining area, giving lots of space to relax and for children to play.
 The 11x5 metre pool is set in the garden, and is surrounded by a terraced area, ideal for sunbathing.
 The owner lives in a separate house on the property and shares the use of the pool.
+In practice, guests have sole use of the pool since the owners mostly swim in the early mornings!

-Inside the house is a well-equipped kitchen and dining room with a table for four, an electric oven, microwave, fridge-freezer, and dishwasher, and an woodburning stove.
+Inside the house is a well-equipped kitchen and dining room with a table for four, an electric cooker, microwave, fridge-freezer, and dishwasher.
+The shower room has a walk in shower, washbasin and WC plus separate washroom with washbasin and WC.
+Free WiFi is available.

 In the living room is a comfortable sofa and a selection of books, including books about the local area.
 There is also a TV/DVD player with UK Freesat receiver.
 Upstairs are the double and twin bedroom and bathroom.